AshleyTyrer/AshleyTyrer.github.io/content/_index.md

 ## About Me

-I am an Assistant Professor of Computational Neuroscience interested in noradrenaline, decision-making, and brain-body interactions.
-My work combines neuroimaging, pharmacology, and computational modelling to [...]
+I am an Assistant Professor of Computational Neuroscience at Aarhus University.
+My research employs Variational Bayesian methods to study the effects of noradrenaline on uncertainty, decision-making, and brain-body interactions.
+I am also an expert in Dynamic Causal Modelling and Active Inference of human neuroimaging and behavioural data.

-Please use the navigation menu to view my CV, research, publications, teaching, academic services, blog posts, and contact information.
+# How to contact me:
+Email: ashley(dot)tyrer(at)cfin.au.dk

 </div>